milesdaudistel/notes/notes.md

 	Facade, Flyweight, Proxy, Chain of Responsibility, Command, Interpreter, Iterator, Mediator, Mememto, Observer, State, Strategy, Template, Visitor

 You might have seen some of these terms as part of a function name, class name, type, etc in some piece of code that you read.
 These terms are the design patterns described in the book.
-So if you come across a piece of code that you don't understand, and it has one of these words in the name, you can google 'design pattern <X>' to get a high level understanding of the piece of code you're looking at.
+So if you come across a piece of code that you don't understand, and it has one of these words in the name, you can google 'design pattern X' to get a high level understanding of the piece of code you're looking at.
 Most of these I think aren't useful, though.
 Below are the ones that I do find useful:

-`Design patterns: factory method` Probably one of the simplest and most useful patterns.
+`Design patterns: factory method` One of the simplest and most useful patterns.
 If you're making an API that has a lot of different related objects, you use a factory method to simplify creation of those different objects for the user of the API.
 Consider this example that does _not_ use a factory method:

 	//API
 	abstract class Vehicle: